RedFlameKen/TradeMartServer/README.md

 make sure that a mysql server is running on your machine before you run the server.

+The server also makes use of [FFmpeg](https://ffmpeg.org/) to encode videos and creating thumbnails.
+You should install FFmpeg on your machine for these features to work.
+While the server will still start without FFmpeg, crashes when using media features should be expected.

-The server also looks for a ".dbconfig.json" configuration file for the database connection allowing for flexibility with different machines and setups.
+The server also looks for a `.dbconfig.json` configuration file for the database connection and a `.media_conf.json` configuration file for the media path configuration. allowing for flexibility with different machines and setups.
 The configuration file is ignored in git for security reasons, so make sure to make it yourself.
-The file should be made under the `app` directory.
+These files should be made under the `app` directory.

-Here is an example ".dbconfig.json" file:
+Here is an example `.dbconfig.json` file:
 ```json
 {
     "db_name": "trademart",